socketio/socket.io/Readme.md

 ### Socket#emit(name:String[, …]):Socket

-  Emits an event to the socket identified by the string `name`.
+  Emits an event, identified by the string `name`, on the socket.
 Any other parameters can be included.

   All datastructures are supported, including `Buffer`.
 JavaScript